open5e/open5e/source/monsters/tome-of-beasts/A/aridni.rst

 chooses from the following effects:

 * Confusion.
-The target must succeed on a DC 14 Wisdom saving throw or become confused (as :ref:`srd:confusion`) for 2d4-1 rounds.
+The target must succeed on a DC 14 Wisdom saving throw or become confused (as the :ref:`srd:confusion` spell) for 2d4-1 rounds.
 * Fear.
 The target must succeed on a DC 14 Wisdom saving throw or become :ref:`srd:frightened` for 2d4 rounds.